nowiczenkoandrzej/PhotoEditor/README.md

 ## Navigation

-App uses **Navigation Component** and contains single activity which is navHost for all fragments.
+The app uses the **Navigation Component** and contains a single activity, which serves as navHost for all fragments.

 ![Nav graph picture](pictures/navgraph.png)

-To navige between fragment I decided to use **actions** what allows to pass arguments.
+To navige between fragment, I decided to use **actions** which allows to pass arguments.

-I also used **Shared Element Transition** what results in smoother and nice looking animations.
+I also used **Shared Element Transition** resulting in smoother and nicer-looking animations.

 ![Shared Element Transition](pictures/sharedElement.gif)

 ## Storing pictures

-Every picture is represented by data class: **PictureItem** which is used in whole application except of inserting and reading from database.
-Class has reference to original picture, because it simplifies editing already posted picture.
+Every picture is represented by a data class: **PictureItem** which is used throughout the application except of inserting and reading from database.
+The class has a reference to original picture because it simplifies editing already posted picture.
 Class is **Parcelable** to simplifie passing object between fragments.

 ```kotlin